kamilburda/gimp-image-attribute-export/README.md

 GIMP 3.0.0 or later is required.

 1. In GIMP, locate the folder containing GIMP plug-ins - open GIMP and go to Edit → Preferences → Folders → Plug-Ins.
+If you cannot locate any of the folders on your system, you can add a custom folder.
 2. Copy the `image-attribute-export` folder inside one of the folders identified in step 1.
+The folder hierarchy should look like this:
+    ```
+    plug-ins/
+        ...other plug-in folders...
+        image-attribute-export/
+            image-attribute-export.py
+            procedure.py
+    ```

 For Windows, make sure you have GIMP installed with support for Python plug-ins.